cnfreitax/cnfreitax/README.md

-### Hi there 👋
+### Hi, I'm Victor! 👋

-Currently working with web projects
+I am currently working at Luizalabs magalu as a front-end engineer on the main products from company.
+I also study at fiap, in the Systems Analysis and Development course.

+I have a large experience with web apps and mobile.